A Good Life And A Good Death: What Is Palliative Care?

 I think the emotional and spiritual aspects of it are actually some of the most important supports that we can offer our patients.

-One thing my patients tell me a lot is, 'Thank you for listening.'
+One thing my patients tell me a lot is, "Thank you for listening."
 And I think there is something about our field — focused on being silent and listening to people — that is deeply therapeutic for the vast majority of my patients.
-To say, "I'm going to be with you through this whole journey no matter what the outcome with your treatment, and work with your other doctors to make sure we're all on the same page about what therapies may or may not actually be helpful to you in the way that you define helpful."
-I think there's something pretty magical about that..
+To say, "I'm going to be with you through this whole journey, no matter what the outcome with your treatment, and work with your other doctors to make sure we're all on the same page about what therapies may or may not actually be helpful to you in the way that you define helpful."
+I think there's something pretty magical about that.

-You wrote that when you found palliative care you were finally able to become the kind of doctor you wanted to be.
+You wrote that when you found palliative care, you were finally able to become the kind of doctor you wanted to be.
 What did you mean by that?

 I grew up the daughter of an anesthesiologist — she was always my first model for what a doctor should be.
 My mother is very technically skilled, but she is also deeply devoted to the idea that every human being is kind of an embodiment of the divine who she felt she was in service to.
-So, she really had this beautiful intertwining in her practice of being very scientific but also being very spiritual — being able to take people to the operating room and control their physiology to get them through an operation, but also understanding that the body and nature has its limits.
+So, she really had this beautiful intertwining in her practice of being very scientific but also being very spiritual — being able to take people to the operating room and control their physiology to get them through an operation but also understanding that the body and nature has its limits.

-And that's what I wanted to be: somebody with the technical and scientific command of medicine, but who understood that every human life is different from the other.
+And that's what I wanted to be: somebody with the technical and scientific command of medicine but who understood that every human life is different from the other.
 In my medical training, there were so much focus on the technical and scientific aspects.
-But as I was learning those things I was not also learning how to talk with someone who has a serious diagnosis.
+But as I was learning those things, I was not also learning how to talk with someone who has a serious diagnosis.
 How do you explain to them how their life might change?
-How do you ask, if this is not something that we can cure, what would be really important to you in the time that you have?
+How do you ask, if this is not something that we can cure, "What would be really important to you in the time that you have?"
 And this language was not given to me in medical training.

 When people get a diagnosis like cancer, they sometimes talk about "being a fighter" or "fighting the disease."
 Why do you find that kind of language problematic?